Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 Amazon FBA program gives you immediate access to the world-class services for storing, packing, shipping, and tracking your products.

-The other two huge advantages of use Amazon FBA the premium customer shopping experience and exposure to their 300 million active shoppers.
+The other two huge advantages of using Amazon FBA are the premium customer shopping experience and exposure to their 300 million active shoppers.

 The disadvantages are high fees as you pay both for storage and fulfillment and higher return rates that come with the easy return process.